Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

          5        25
 ```

-Let’s have the program store the desired number of squares in a variable named `n`.
+Let's have the program store the desired number of squares in a variable named `n`.
 We'll need a loop that repeatedly prints a number `i` and its square, starting with `i` equal to 1.
 The loop will repeat as long as `i` is less than or equal to `n`.
 We'll have to make sure to add 1 to `i` each time through the loop.

 We'll write the loop as a `while` statement.
-(Frankly, we haven’t got much choice, since the `while` statement is the only kind of loop we've covered so far.)
+(Frankly, we haven't got much choice, since the `while` statement is the only kind of loop we've covered so far.)
 Here's the finished program:

 ```C
 /*